noi-techpark/infrastructure-v2/README.md

 ## Notifier connection
 The notifier subscribes to the MongoDB deployment and starts listening for changes.
-Before it might happen the deployment itself restarts / goes offline, the *Notifier* **MUST** provide a mechanism to check the connection and reconnection to the Deployment.
+In the case that the MongoDB deployment restarts / goes offline, the *Notifier* **MUST** implement a mechanism to check that the connection is alive and start reconnecting until the MongoDB deployment returns online.

 ## Writer and RawDataTable configuration
 For the purpose of the PoC, we use a single MongoDB deployment as `rawDataTable` and we store data in `{provider}` **db** / `{provider}` **collection**